cyberyimein/kabumemo/README.md

 The UI uses tabs to organize primary workflows:

 - **Trades**
-  - Create buy or sell transactions with automatic normalization of quantity and tax status.
+  - Create or edit buy/sell transactions with automatic normalization of quantity and tax status; the form shows an inline editing state with cancel/save controls.
-  - Click any row to prefill the form; the action column provides a delete button with confirmation that calls the DELETE API.
+  - Click any row to prefill the form for rapid re-entry, or use the action column to edit/delete with confirmation without losing the quick-entry workflow.
   - A refresh button pulls the newest data from the backend.
 - **Positions**
   - Calculates holdings, average cost, and realized P/L directly from the transaction ledger.